goehringlab/2024-Rodrigues/README.md

 Contains the following notebooks outlining some of the analysis methods in the paper:

 - [LOWESS](scripts/LOWESS.ipynb)
-Code for performing LOWESS scatterplot smoothing on dosage vs phenotype data (Figure 3)
+Code for performing LOWESS scatterplot smoothing on dosage vs phenotype data (Figures 3 and 7)
 - [Variance](scripts/Variance.ipynb)
 Code for performing local variance estimation on dosage vs phenotype data (Figure 3)
 - [Membrane quantification](scripts/Membrane_quantification.ipynb)
-Code for extracting membrane concentrations from midplane confocal images of embryos (Figure 4)
+Code for extracting membrane concentrations from midplane confocal images of embryos (Figures 4 and 5)

 ## Instructions